 - Take the puppy to collect the children from school

 - Local pubs

 - Take her on a bus ride

 - Take her to friends houses

 - Local puppy socialisation classes (This is a great one to do)

-On your socialisation trips remember to take treats so people can hand feed her.
-As mentioned earlier, put a list like this up on the fridge or notice board and check off every time you do one socialisation task.
+On your socialisation trips remember to take treats so people can hand feed your puppy.
+As mentioned earlier, put a list like this up on the fridge or notice board and check off every time you do a socialisation task.

 Oh, and remember to have fun on your days out!

 Also, if you can think of any good ones I’ve missed here, please add them to the comments and I’ll add them to the post.

 Up next is part 6 of our Preparation guide series - Checklist for collecting your puppy